Edit

 BAP QoS Settings: Low latency

 Bidirectional configurations are used when the Bluetooth LE Audio profile detects that an application intends to create both a capture and render stream to a remote device or set of devices.
-Since applications control capture and render streams separately, IHV audio drivers and Bluetooth controllers shall allow audio to flow over a single direction of a bidirectional CIS after it's provisioned using the HCI commands Configure Data Path and LE Setup ISO Data Path.
+Applications control capture and render streams separately.
+Therefore, IHV audio drivers and Bluetooth controllers shall allow audio to flow over a single direction of a bidirectional CIS after provisioning.
+This provisioning uses the HCI commands Configure Data Path and LE Setup ISO Data Path.

 Basic audio profile configuration 3